dart-archive/www.dartlang.org/src/site/articles/m1-language-changes/index.markdown

 {% endhighlight %}

 Here, everything after `..` is called on the result of the expression before the first `..`.
-What’s nice is that this works with every API, not just ones explicitly implemented using a fluent pattern.
+What’s nice is that cascades work with every API, not just ones explicitly implemented using a fluent pattern.

 ([Tracking issue #2501](http://dartbug.com/2501))